yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

   * attach a serial console cable to the wgt634u
   * attach ethernet to the WAN port (next to the USB socket)
+    NOTE: as of current Kamikaze (svn 3009) once installed the WAN port becomes the one closest to the POWER connector
   * hold down {{{CTRL-C}}} while inserting power to enter CFE
   * configure ethernet from CFE (I have a dhcp server that does the work for me):